 Dairy products are fermented primarily by Lactobacillus species.
-The bacteria produces lactic acid from lactose – the main carbohydrate (sugar) in milk.
-Fermentation increases the acidity of the products, which can inhibit growth of undesirable microorganisms.
-Other genera which may be present include: Streptococcus, Leuonostoc, Enterococcus and Lactococcus.
+The bacteria produce lactic acid from lactose – the main carbohydrate (sugar) in milk.
+Fermentation increases the acidity of the products, which can inhibit the growth of undesirable microorganisms.
+Other genera that may be present include Streptococcus, Leuonostoc, Enterococcus and Lactococcus.
 Bifidobacteria are also common in fermented milk products.
-Most yogurts with which we are familiar are produced with a culture of L. delbrueckii, subp.
-Bulgaricus, and S. thermophiles.
+Most yogurts with which we are familiar are produced with a culture of L. delbrueckii, sub.
+Bulgaricus and S. thermophiles.

-The action of lactic acid bacteria on lactose also produces galacto-oligosaccharide, an indigestible carbohydrate which can be beneficial.
+The action of lactic acid bacteria on lactose also produces galactooligosaccharides, an indigestible carbohydrate that can be beneficial.
 It has a prebiotic effect on the microorganisms present in the gut, promoting the growth of beneficial bacteria.

 Yogurt is a rich source of essential minerals, including calcium, magnesium, potassium, phosphorus and zinc.
 Their concentration is 50 percent greater than the concentration in milk.
 For many people, the minerals in yogurt are also more bioavailable – more digestible, with better absorption than in milk.
 It can often be digested easily by individuals with lactose intolerance.

-Fermentation is endemic to many cultures and to geographic regions.
-It is an easy method for improving safety and augmenting nutritional value, as well as extending the length of time the products can be stored.
+Fermentation is endemic to many cultures and geographic regions.
+It is an easy method for improving safety and augmenting nutritional value as well as extending the length of time the products can be stored.
 The most common fermented vegetables include:

 Fermentation of vegetables occurs spontaneously from bacteria present on the surfaces of the produce.
-Starter cultures may be used to speed up the fermentation, and ensure that the final product is reliable.
-The starter culture prevents failure of fermentation and inhibits rotting with disease-causing microorganisms.
+Starter cultures may be used to speed up the fermentation and ensure that the final product is reliable.
+The starter culture prevents the failure of fermentation and inhibits rotting with disease-causing microorganisms.

 Fermentation by lactobacilli enhances the nutritional value of vegetables.
 Research with maize, soybeans and sorghum showed that fermentation reduces phytate content.
 Phytates are known to inhibit iron and zinc absorption.
 Fermentation of maize also increases the bioavailability of iron.